CREATIVE PRISM is a quarterly talk-series that features hand-selected creative minds who share insights on HOW to live a

 Creative minds share their insights they learned from their (side) projects, their habits, how they use creativity to enrich their lives or unconventional views on creativity.

 Attendees leave with inspiration for action, tools, hacks to live a creative lifestyle or new perspectives.
 They connect over shared interests and projects.

-We celebrate creative endeavors in our local community.
+We all explore and celebrate creative endeavors in our local community.

 + WHY SHOULD I COME?